HeLa: Chromosome number

 Horizontal gene transfer from human papillomavirus 18 (HPV18) to human cervical cells created the HeLa genome, which is different from Henrietta Lacks's genome in various ways, including the number of chromosomes.
-HeLa cells are rapidly dividing cancer cells, and the number of chromosomes varies during cancer formation and cell culture.
-The current estimate (excluding very tiny fragments) is a "hypertriploid chromosome number (3n+)", which means 76 to 80 total chromosomes (rather than the normal diploid number of 46) with 22–25 clonally abnormal chromosomes, known as "HeLa signature chromosomes".
-The signature chromosomes can be derived from multiple original chromosomes, making summary counts based on original numbering challenging.
-Researchers have also noted how stable these aberrant karyotypes can be.
-Studies that combined spectral karyotyping, FISH, and conventional cytogenic techniques have shown that the detected chromosomal aberrations may be representative of advanced cervical carcinomas and were probably present in the primary tumor, since the HeLa genome has remained stable, even after years of continued cultivation.
+Cancer cells are rapidly-dividing and tend to have many chromosome variations, and HeLa is no exception.
+Roughly speaking, the HeLa karyotype contains 76-80 total chromosomes (making it "hypertriploid" since it's greater than the normal triploid number of 69), 22-25 of which are abnormal marker chromosomes (sometimes called "HeLa signature chromosomes").
+Despite this great difference from the normal human karyotype, the HeLa genome has largely retained this karyotype ever since it went into cell culture.
+This suggests that the aberrations may be representative of advanced cervical carcinomas and were probably present in the primary tumor.